 Question: I've heard that when you're in jumping position, the angle behind your knee should be between 90 and 110 degrees.
 But at a show recently, I noticed that many of the riders seemed to have the correct angle on the flat, but when they were over the actual jump, it seemed much greater.
 Should the angle behind your knee stay the same in jumping position over fences as on the flat?

 Answer: Most of the trainers I ask about this say they don't have specific numbers in mind when they evaluate riders' leg positions.
-However, one of my favorite clinicians, the legendary jumper trainer George Morris, does say that he prefers riders to maintain a knee angle of about 110 degrees while midair over a jump.
-When you look at pictures of top riders, their knees are usually close to this ideal at the apex of the jump.
+When you look at pictures of top riders, their knees are usually close to 110 degrees at the apex of the jump.
 It is rare to see angles as extreme as 90 degrees in the show ring, except in cases where a rider's lower leg has slipped out of position.

 Knee angles are primarily a product of stirrup length.
 The shorter your stirrups, the more acute your knee angle.
 (That's why you will see angles of 90 degrees or even smaller in steeplechase races, in which jockeys use extremely short stirrups.)
 Shortening your stirrups better stabilizes your leg, allowing you to balance your body and stay with your horse's ?motion over jumps.
 This is especially critical over bigger jumps.
 For this reason, most people ride with stirrups a hole or two shorter for jumping than for flatwork.
 In general, therefore, you should actually see greater knee angles in flat classes than in over-fences classes.